bakamarudasi/monster_rpg_project/README.md

    pip install -r requirements.txt python web_main.py
    ```
-   This starts the server at <http://localhost:5000/>.
+   This starts the server at <http://localhost:5000/> and now uses
+   Flask templates for a slightly nicer appearance.

 ## Project Structure